PCarambas/PCWebsite/ReadMe.txt

 PostgreSQL - Download Link for windows - https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
+Install instructions for Graphical Installer: https://www.2ndquadrant.com/en/blog/pginstaller-install-postgresql/ When following the graphical window, install the default selections except for stack builder, which is not needed.
-Install instructions for Graphical Installer: https://www.2ndquadrant.com/en/blog/pginstaller-install-postgresql/ Make sure to use the following values during install:
+Make sure to use the following values during install:
     host: "localhost",
     user: "postgres",